 Once you are Vested, even a lengthy absence from Covered Employment will not constitute a permanent Break-in-Service.
-You will qualify for a pension if you earn five years or more of Vesting Service without a permanent Break-In-Service or attain Normal Retirement Age while still working in Covered Employment.
-(See page 14 for detailed rules on Breaks-in-Service.)
+You will qualify for a pension if you earn five years or more of Vesting Service without a permanent Breakin-Service or attain Normal Retirement Age while still working in Covered Employment.
+(See pages 14-15 for detailed rules on Breaks-in-Service.)